 The Surgical Technology Program follows the Health Profession selective admissions process.
-Students use the online Pre-Advisement Plan on myRichland to submit an application during the designated application period.
+Students use the online Pre-Advisement Plan on myRichland to apply during the designated application period.
 Students must check their email to verify completion of the application.
 Students who cannot access the online pre-advisement plan should notify the Assistant to the Dean of Health Professions at 875.7211 ext.
 6753.

 Basis of Admission

-Admission to the Surgical Technology Program is determined by successful completion of admission requirements and the Program GPA.
+- Admission to the Surgical Technology Program is determined by successful completion of admission requirements.